chapel-lang/chapel/doc/rst/technotes/gpu.rst

 * Runtime checks such as bounds checks and nil-dereference checks are automatically disabled for CHPL_LOCALE_MODEL=gpu.

+* For AMD GPUs:

+    * Multiple locales are not supported

+    * Certain 64-bit math functions are unsupported

 * For loops to be considered eligible for execution on a GPU they must fulfill the requirements discussed in the `Overview`_ section.